Get all the latest data for Bergen

 If you want to go into more details, we also have a blog article detailing the updated housing prices in Bergen.

-Sources and methodology: we compared regional volatility using historical price indices from Statistics Norway and annual growth data from Eiendom Norge.
-We also reviewed Norges Bank financial stability reports for regional risk assessments.
-Our own multi-year tracking of Bergen versus peer cities informed the comparison.
+Sources and methodology: we compared regional price indices from Statistics Norway (SSB) and annual growth figures from Eiendom Norge.
+We also reviewed Norges Bank's financial stability commentary for regional risk assessments.
+Our own historical Bergen tracking helped contextualize Bergen's volatility relative to Stavanger and Trondheim.

 Is Bergen resilient during downturns historically?